QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Performance Evaluation and Comparison

 \subsubsection{Computational Costs}

-{\em (i) $\pol$ Phase:} On the user side, this phase involves generating a location commitment via hashing and verifying the LRS, while the AP performs LRS signing.
+{\em \ul{(i) $\pol$ Phase}:} On the user side, this phase involves generating a location commitment via hashing and verifying the LRS, while the AP performs LRS signing.
 Signing includes an offline Merkle tree construction and root computation, followed by an online phase with Merkle path computation, hashing, and statement authentication using a SoK signature.
 Verification mirrors the offline setup and adds SoK verification.
 AP signing scales efficiently with ring size, from $20$~ms for $2^3$ members to $60$~ms for $2^{13}$, making it suitable for large SASs.
-Verification is lightweight, $0.4$~ms for $2^3$ users and $8$~ms for $2^6$, and $\ProxVerif$ adds only $1$–$10$~ms using signal strength and RTT. {\em (ii) Puzzle Binding and Database Setup:} This phase involves generating $\hct$ and $\lbp$ puzzles, signing them with ML-DSA, and binding them to each DB entry across varying DB sizes.
+Verification is lightweight, $0.4$~ms for $2^3$ users and $8$~ms for $2^6$, and $\ProxVerif$ adds only $1$–$10$~ms using signal strength and RTT. {\em \ul{(ii) Puzzle Binding and Database Setup}:} This phase involves generating $\hct$ and $\lbp$ puzzles, signing them with ML-DSA, and binding them to each DB entry across varying DB sizes.
 ML-DSA key generation, signing, and verification take approximately $29~\mu s$, $84~\mu s$, and $30~\mu s$, respectively.
 Puzzle generation for $\hct$ involves selecting a random string, while $\lbp$ requires generating a lattice basis using uniformly random numbers.
-The combined overhead of puzzle creation and signature operations across different DB sizes via CPU and GPU-parallelized implementation is detailed in TABLE~\ref{tab:unified_costs}.
+The combined overhead of puzzle creation and signature operations across different DB sizes via CPU and GPU-parallelized implementation is detailed in Table~\ref{tab:empirical_costs}. {\em \ul{(iii) Spectrum Query Phase}:} This phase integrates three PIR schemes with $\pir.\query$, $\pir.\query.\response$, and $\pir.\blockrec$ operations, along with LRS verification and linkability checks on the $\psd$ side, all executed over $\pqtor$.
+PQ-Tor overhead includes circuit setup and layered encryption, primarily driven by three ML-KEM and AES operations.
+Specifically, ML-KEM key generation, encapsulation, and decapsulation take $10~\mu s$, $13.4~\mu s$, and $9~\mu s$, respectively, while AES-256 requires $7~\mu s$ for key generation and $8~\mu s$ for encryption. {\em \ul{(iv) Service Request Phase}:} This phase requires PoW on the client side using $\hct$ or $\lbp$, and on the server side, LRS verification and puzzle authentication via ML-DSA.
+Solving $\hct$ requires approximately $\lceil \log_2(n_l) \rceil \cdot 2^\kappa$ hash operations, taking 38-316 ms for $\kappa$ up to 18.
+In contrast, $\lbp$ employs lattice basis reduction and enumeration~\cite{albrecht2019general}, with runtimes ranging from 133-881 ms. For larger $\kappa$, lattice-based puzzles help maintain practical solving times (3 instead of 6 s) over hash-based ones while mitigating DoS attacks.